-The SL-C is shipped with a custom version of the popular Infinitybox multiplex electrical system, including a 3-cell system with integrated security, wireless remotes, and an SL-C-specific wiring harness that makes installation of a powerful electrical system as simple as routing and fastening the cells and the wiring harness, and plugging the connectors into the loads.
+Some SL-Cs were shipped with a custom version of the popular Infinitybox multiplex electrical system, including a 3-cell system with integrated security, wireless remotes, and an SL-C-specific wiring harness that makes installation of a powerful electrical system as simple as routing and fastening the cells and the wiring harness, and plugging the connectors into the loads.

 The Infinitybox system comes with a comprehensive installation manual that goes through a step-by-step installation process, including where to mount key parts like the battery, the cells and the harness.
 For builders who want to do advance planning before the delivery of their kit, the Infinitybox manual may be available separately from Infinitybox.
 Because the manual with the Infinitybox system is so specific, the details aren't repeated here.